Medium

 • Appointment Scheduling: When you have a scheduled appointment but feel that you cannot make it, call your provider, and cancel or reschedule the appointment as soon as you know you cannot go.

-• Pre-planning health care: Make appointments further out for health care you know will be needed, such as a vaccine or your yearly wellness check and sports physical.
+• Pre-planning health care: Make appointments further out for health care you know will be needed, such as immunizations or your yearly wellness check and sports physical.

 Contact Information